 - The Gay Conundrum

 The next thing to do was to start an activity that I have undertaken most days since – to write articles on subjects that seem pertinent at the time that I then post on my blog.
 People may then comment (provided it is relevant and respectful) and some do so, even offering alternative viewpoints.
 I have now written over 1000 blog articles on a widely diverse range of subjects, many of which are serious and try to go into the subject in some depth, and a lot is to do with things I touch on in my daily living, including fun stuff and things I enjoy.
 I try not to take myself too seriously, for if I did I could easily end up discouraged.
 To a large extent the individual blog articles carry on from where the books I have written have left off.
 It is true that much of what I write is about those things that interest me, and often it has provided me with a degree of personal therapy.
 Being able to write about stuff I care about, following the example of my literary hero, Dr. Samuel Johnson, has long been a dream.
+Click here for a list of all the titles (in date order) contained in my blog, and this is added to typically every other day.

 As a retired person, not beholden to a routine requiring me to work regular hours in order to earn a living, not liable to be penalized for expressing unpopular views, realizing these days my own physical and mental limitations and those days are numbered, it seemed to me that maintaining my blog was a worthwhile activity to complement what has now become my more selective community activism.
 Some of what I wrote has upset some and sometimes the content has been weaker than I would like, but it is in line with my calling as a watchman of what is going on around me, for I fear too many are oblivious to what is happening in the world and we are poorer as a result.
 I hope my musings may help some but also recognize that many will disagree with the views I share.